gilbsgilbs/jwit/README.md

         Name: "myVeryOwnIssuer",

         // This is an HTTP(S) URL where the authorization server publishes its public keys.
-        // It will be queried the first time a JWK is verified and then periodically.
+        // It will be queried the first time a JWT is verified and then periodically.
         JWKSURL: "https://my-very-own-issuer.com/.well-known/jwks.json",

         // You can specify how long the issuer's public keys should be kept in cache.